Common query tasks in Power BI Desktop

 Query Editor keeps all applied steps for each query as text that you can view or modify.
 You can view or modify the text for any query using the Advanced Editor, which is displayed when you select Advanced Editor from the View tab of the ribbon.

 Here's a look at the Advanced Editor, with the query steps associated with the USA_StudentEnrollment query displayed.
 These steps are created in the Power Query Formula Language, often referred to as M. For information, see Learn about Power Query formulas.
-To view the language specification itself, download the Microsoft Power Query for Excel Formula Language Specification.
+To view the language specification itself, see Microsoft Power Query for Excel Formula Language Specification.

 Power BI Desktop provides an extensive set of formula categories.
 For more information, and a complete reference of all Query Editor formulas, visit Power Query Formula Categories.